 Participating in watersports is one of the most enjoyable aspects of boating.
-Whether you prefer to waterski, ride an inflatable tube, wakeboard or wakesurf, these activities are a great way to bond with family and friends and truly make the most of your boating investment.
+Whether you prefer to waterski, ride an inflatable tube, wakeboard, or wake surf, these activities are a great way to bond with family and friends and make the most of your boating investment.
 As with all activities, however, safety should always come first.

-Here are some basic safety tips and suggestions to help you enjoy any towable watersport.
+Here are some essential safety tips and suggestions to help you enjoy any towable watersport.

-Tips for a Fun & Safe Watersports Experience
+3 Tips for a Fun and Safe Watersports Experience

-- Always have a designated spotter aboard, a passenger whose sole task is to keep an eye on the person skiing or riding and communicate their needs to the driver.
+- Designate a Spotter: Always have a designated spotter aboard, a passenger whose sole task is to keep an eye on the person skiing or riding and communicate their needs to the driver.

-- The spotter and participant should know and understand the meaning of basic watersports hand signals.
+- Learn and Use Basic Hand Signals: The spotter and participant should understand the meaning of basic watersports hand signals.
 These include a thumbs up or down to indicate a desire to go faster or slower, a pat atop the head to request a return to the dock, and both hands overhead with fingertips touching to signal the rider is OK following a fall.

 As the driver, the safety of passengers and the skier or rider is your responsibility.
-Here's a few factors to keep in mind:
+Here are a few factors to keep in mind: